rebeccakruk/foodietwo/foodeetwonotes.md

 Today's plan is to work on the projects; depending on how people are doing.
 A short presentation for things that we should probably know related to password incriptions and stuff like that.

+There has been problems with making the logical connection with the login procedure.

+One thing - the client post is also generating a token but to simplify the logic.
+It creates a user then logs in that user.
+You can simplify that into two procedure calls, with the same procedure that would log them in.
+Somehow the logical connection.
+Assuming you have a way to login a user (check how to check if correct), once you've implemented that procedure, then you can use that procedure as the second part of the registration procedure.
+Internally it happens in two steps; there is a way to do it in a single step.
+Remember that you can call procedures from other procedure.
+Register user, then does the login procedure.

+Once you have the client and restaurant logins, start on the menu.